-Pergamon (also referred to as Pergamum or Pergamo) was an ancient city located approximately 25 kilometres from the Aegean sea in present-day Bergama, Izmir Province of Turkey in the Anatolia region.
-The city was connected to the Caicus river valley (modern name Bakırçay) which provided access from Pergamon to the Aegean coast.
-Pergamon reached the height of its influence during the Hellenistic period becoming the capital of the Attalid kings and the Pergamon Empire from the 3rd to 2nd century BCE and in the Roman period it was the first capital of the Asian province until this was moved to local rival Ephesus.
+Pergamon was an ancient city located in the Anatolia region, approximately 25 kilometres from the Aegean Sea in present-day Bergama, Izmir Province of Turkey.
+The city had great strategic value, since it overlooked the Caicus River Valley (modern name Bakırçay) which provided access from Pergamon to the Aegean coast.
+Pergamon reached the height of its influence during the Hellenistic period, becoming the capital of the Attalid kings.
+During the Roman period the city was the first capital of the Asian province, but it eventually lost this status to local rival, Ephesus.

-Attalus I earned the gratitude of Greek Asia when he drove back the Gauls who had penetrated inland to his city walls.
-He had three successors: Eumenes II, Attalus II and Attalus III.
-In 190 BCE, when Eumenes II ruled Pergamon, the Romans expelled the Seleucids from the Anatolia region but the Romans were not interested in ruling Anatolia themselves, so Eumenes II, who at this point had already become friend and ally of the Romans, was now made the new ruler of the territory which had belonged to the Seleucids.
-Mainland Greece, however, denounced Eumenes as a traitor for joining the Romans against his fellow Greeks.
-This new scenario did, though, turn Pergamon into a middle-ranking kingdom and Eumenes into a very rich man.
-Pergamon was relatively safe at this point in time: the Romans extended their protection over nearly all the Mediterranean coast of Asia but all of these benefits had a high cost, for now Pergamon, although a lot bigger, was a lot less independent.
+Eumenes II succeeded Attalus I and he ruled Pergamon from 197 BCE to 159 BCE.
+In 190 BCE, the Romans expelled the Seleucids from the Anatolia region.
+The Romans were not interested in ruling Anatolia themselves, so Eumenes II, who at this point had already become a friend and ally of the Romans, was now made the new ruler of the territory which had belonged to the Seleucids.
+The Greeks denounced Eumenes as a traitor for joining the Romans against his own fellow Greeks.
+This new scenario did, though, turn Pergamon into a middle-ranking kingdom and Eumenes truly wealthy.
+Pergamon was relatively safe at this point: the Romans extended their protection over nearly all the Mediterranean coast of Asia but all of these benefits had a high cost, for now Pergamon, although a lot bigger, was a lot less independent.
 At this time it is not clear how large the population was, but the archaeological evidence suggests that there was room for no more than 10,000 people.

-Finally, during the time of Attalus III, Pergamon was handed over to the Roman people to be managed by them and the kingdom was transformed into the Roman province of Asia with Pergamon as its initial capital.
+During the time of Attalus III (r.
+138-133 BCE), Pergamon was handed over to the Roman republic to be fully managed by the Roman people and the kingdom was transformed into the Roman province of Asia with Pergamon as its initial capital.
 Not everyone accepted the new Roman administration though and a number of revolts took place.
-The Romans, whose toleration for civic disturbance was low, eventually restored order but Pergamon soon lost its status and the neighbouring city of Ephesus became the new provincial capital.
+The Romans, whose toleration for civic disturbance was low, eventually restored order, but Pergamon soon lost its status and the neighbouring city of Ephesus became the new provincial capital.

-Some time later, under Hadrian (117 CE -138 CE), the city was favoured by several imperial initiatives.
-It was granted the title of metropolis and as a result of this an ambitious building programe was carried out: massive temples, a stadium, a theatre, a huge forum and an amphitheatre were constructed.
+Under Hadrian (117-138 CE), the city was favoured by several imperial initiatives.
+It was granted the title of metropolis and as a result of this an ambitious building programme was carried out: massive temples, a stadium, a theatre, a huge forum, and an amphitheatre were constructed.
 In addition, at the city limits the shrine to Asclepius (the god of healing) was expanded into a lavish spa.

 During the second half of the 3rd century CE Pergamon started to decline.
 Things got worse in 262 CE due to an earthquake and after that the city was sacked by the Goths.
-The arrival of Christianity did not help much as the buildings which had honoured the pagan gods were no longer considered desirable.
-Even the shrine to Asclepius that used to be visited by invalids was abandoned.
+The arrival of Christianity saw further change as the buildings which had honoured the pagan gods were no longer considered desirable.
+Even the shrine to Asclepius that used to be visited by thousands of invalids was abandoned.
 Despite these changes, urban life did continue.
 In 611 CE the Persians overran Syria and entered Anatolia devastating most of it.
 The Romans finally evicted the Persians and the Emperor Constants II (641-668 CE) limited himself to fortifying the acropolis.
 By this time, Pergamon was no more than a deteriorated ten-hectare city, a pale reflection of its former self.

 The archaeological site of Pergamon has provided many fine works of Hellenistic and Roman art but perhaps the most impressive is the altar which now resides in the Pergamon Museum in Berlin.
-The Great Altar was constructed between 164 and 156 BCE and, reassembled, its monumental surface area of some 36 by 34 metres make it one of the most impressive works of art surviving from antiquity.
-Built to commemorate the victory over the Gauls, the altar was constructed around a staircase and the 2.3 metre high and 120 metre long frieze is topped by a colonnaded hall.
+The Great Altar was constructed during the reign of Eumenes II (see above) and has a surface area of some 36 by 34 metres.
+It is one of the most impressive works of art surviving from antiquity.
+The altar was constructed around a staircase and the 2.3 metre high and 120 metre long frieze is topped by a colonnaded hall.
 Sculpted in high relief, the frieze depicts lively representations of Zeus, Artemis and other Olympian gods fighting the Giants, symbolic of the victory of order over chaos.
 This gigantic monument is a convincing and lasting testimony to the power and prestige that was enjoyed by this once great city.